soootaleb/abcd/README.md

 2. Upgrade the voting strategy:
  - grant vote only one time before getting a heartbeat (with 5 nodes, got 3-4 terms before stabilizing a leader); due to #1 ?
  - grant vote only if term is higher than node's current one
+ - grant vote only if latest log is before latest log from candidate calling for vote (https://youtu.be/RHDP_KCrjUc?t=1063)
+3. Upgrade log commitment safety (https://youtu.be/RHDP_KCrjUc?t=1157)
+ - Accept a log only if it's from the current term ?
+ - Commit a log only if it's from the current term